-Both E.On and RWE have pursued aggressive cost-cutting strategies to cut debt and improve their balance sheets in the challenging environment, while E.On has also looked for growth opportunities outside Europe.
-Both companies have lobbied Germany's government to follow the UK's example and introduce a capacity market ity market.
-E.On says that earnings from its fossil fuel power generation businesses in Italy and Spain rose in the first half of the year, while earnings before interest, tax, depreciation and amortisation (Ebitda) from renewables rose by seven per cent to ε 870 million.
-The firm has invested ε 9.5 billion in renewables since 2007.
+Both E.On and RWE have pursued aggressive cost-cutting strategies to cut debt and improve their balance sheets in the challenging environ-ment, while E.On has also looked for growth opportunities outside Europe.
+Both companies have lobbied Germany's government to follow the UK's example and introduce a capacity market.
+E.On says that earnings from its fos-

-In addition E.On said that its domestic retail business in Germany had performed well.
-"I'm particularly pleased that in the second quarter we again added new residential customers," said Johannes Teyssen, E.On's CEO.
-"In the first half of the year E.On gained a new customer every eight minutes on a net basis."
+In addition E.On said that its domes-tic retail business in Germany had performed well.
+"I'm particularly pleased that in the second quarter we again added new residential custom-reg" said Johannes Texagan E.On's ers," said Johannes Teyssen, E.On's CEO.
+"In the first half of the year E.On gained a new customer every eight minutes on a net basis.

 He added: "Our half-year earnings were in line with our forecast and -considering the difficult situation.
-So on balance E.On performed rather well in a difficult environment."
+So on balance E.On performed rather well in a difficult environment.